 Introduction by the Director

-The Wellcome Trust Centre for Cell Biology (WTCCB) is one of eight UK-based Wellcome Trust funded Centres, two of which are in Scotland.
-The 19 research groups that currently comprise the WTCCB occupy the Michael Swann Building on the King’s Buildings Campus of the University of Edinburgh.
+The Wellcome Trust Centre for Cell Biology (WTCCB) is one of fifteen UK-based Wellcome Trust funded Centres, three of which are in Scotland.
+The seventeen research groups that currently comprise the WTCCB occupy the Michael Swann Building on the King’s Buildings Campus of the University of Edinburgh.
 The Swann Building was constructed in the mid 1990s as a purpose built centre for research in molecular cell biology.

 A triumph in biological understanding, achieved in the nineteenth century, was the “Universal Cell Theory”.
 This was the insight that all living creatures - plants, animals and humans - are formed from minute structures called cells.
 The human body is, astonishingly, made up of some 50 trillion cells, every one of which contains an entire copy of the human genome and all the machinery needed to duplicate itself.
 The basic premise of the discipline of cell biology is that living cells are more than extremely small test tubes.
 The many biochemical reactions taking place in all cells form pathways that are highly organised; physically, in space and in time.
 The goal of the Wellcome Trust Centre for Cell Biology (WTCCB) is to gain new insights into how cells function at levels from molecular interactions to complex systems.